zsviczian/obsidian-excalidraw-plugin/docs/API/attributes_functions_overview.md

 # [◀ Excalidraw Automate How To](../readme.md)
-## Attributes and functions overivew
+## Attributes and functions overview
 Here's the interface implemented by ExcalidrawAutomate:

 ```javascript